shmsoft/DocParser/README.md

 # How to run

+## with sbt

 To run, enter sbt.
 Once inside of sbt, do this

     sbt> run <your parameters>

 It will ask you which application to run, and pass your parameters to it

+# from compiled app

+    sbt package
+    scale - cp

 Please note that all software documentation is found in the 'doc' folder in this project